jackin console

 What the console gives you

 - Launch an agent into a workspace.
 Each workspace row opens the role picker in the sidebar, even when there is only one eligible role.
 Confirm the highlighted role to launch.
-If the selected role supports multiple agent runtimes, the console asks for that runtime next.
+If the role supports multiple agents and the workspace has no

 cwdat the same path inside the container.
-Useful for quick one-off launches without saving a workspace definition. - Recover active and preserved instances.
-Workspace and current-directory detail panes show an Instances panel when jackin-managed local state exists for that scope, with instance ID, status, agent runtime, and role.
-From that row,
+Useful for quick one-off launches without saving a workspace definition. - Navigate running instances in the workspace tree.
+Workspace rows show a

 - Open Settings.
 Manage operator-level